NANA-2016/AWS-NETWORKING-IPLEMENTATION/README.md

 ## Creating and configuring Subnets.

-On VPC page,go to subnets ->create subnet ->click on vpc already created -> click on create subnet. (if you have several subnets to create, instead of clicking on the create subnet button first, click on add new sunet till you are done adding all your subnets then you can click on create subnet.
+On VPC page,go to subnets ->create subnet ->click on vpc already created -> click on create subnet. (if you have several subnets to create, instead of clicking on the create subnet button first, click on add new subnet till you are done adding all your subnets then you can click on create subnet).

 Also ensure youspecify the cidr block and Available zone for the subnet because if you dont choose a zone ,it will be randomly allocated by AWS